-Students must check out of the dorms between 1:00 p.m. and 2:00 p.m. on Saturday, July 22.
+Students must check out of the dorms on Saturday, July 19.
 All trash and personal items must be removed prior to checkout.
-Student rooms must be inspected and approved by a GSA staff member before you may leave.
+Student rooms must be inspected and approved by a VGSA staff member before they may leave.
+Students will be able to eat lunch in the dining hall today if they choose.
+Parents, guardians, and family are welcome to eat in the dining hall as well but must purchase their meal.
+More details will be provided at a future time.